Nurdles – They sound kinda cute don’t they. Perhaps they’re a new, lovable cartoon family on CBeebies or a tasty 60-second microwave treat?

 How Big Are Nurdles?

 Technically, nurdles are a form of microplastic and are relatively uniform in size, having a diameter of around 5mm, which is about the size of a lentil.
 They differ from most other types of microplastics insofar as they’re manufactured this way.
 Conversely, microplastics tend to be tiny particles of plastic that have broken off of bigger pieces of plastic and often end up in the world’s oceans.
-The reason that they’re a problem is that they don’t biodegrade, they just break into smaller and smaller pieces.
+The reason that they’re a problem is that they don’t biodegrade, they just break into smaller and smaller pieces; so small in fact, that they can even be spread globally by the wind.

 Why are nurdles manufactured?